andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 Rancher is fully capable of doing automated provisining of Kubernetes clusters, as I will go through in this post, as much as it can manage already exisiting Kubernetes clusters by importing them.

 When Rancher is doing automated provisions of Kubernetes on supported clouds or onto existing nodes it uses its own Kubernetes distribution.
 In Rancher one can choose between three distributions called RKE, RKE2 and K3s.
 In this post I will only use RKE2 which stands for Rancher Kubernetes Engine.
 RKE2 is Rancher's *next-generation* Kubernetes distribution.
-I may touch upon the K3s distribution also, as this is very much focued on edge use cases due to its lightweight.
+I may touch upon the K3s distribution also, as this is very much focused on edge use cases due to its lightweight.

 For more information on RKE2 head over [here](https://docs.rke2.io/)